soapwong703/i18n-gs/README.md

 # i18n-gs

+# Description

-google sheet import export for i18n
+Support Google Sheets import from and export to i18n json file.